ret2c/HorrorBot/README.md

 ### Improve Logging
 As of now, logs that are generated each run have to be manually moved to their respective folder.
 I kept it in this state during its ‘beta’ to make sure things have been going well, but now that I’ve fixed most issues and it seems to be stable, this is very high on my list.

+### Improve Error Logging
+While the majority of errors are handled well and give meaningful output, the rare errors (such as invalid aspect ratios from Meta) aren't handled correctly and causes a nondescript error to be pushed out.